-Laws Prohibiting (1) the Possession of Open Containers of Alcoholic Beverages and (2) the Consumption of Alcoholic Beverages in the Passenger Compartment of a Vehicle:

-Yes §346.935(2) & (3)

-Yes Driver and passengers §346.935(1) Note: Does not apply to a motor bus.

-&lt;sup>1However, a person, who sells alcoholic beverages to a minor under 18 yrs old and where the minor either dies or suffers great bodily harm as a result of consuming such beverages, is subject to the following sanctions: Jail-not more than 5 yrs; fine-not more than \$10,000. §125.075
+Laws Prohibiting (1) the Possession of Open Containers of Alcoholic Beverages and (2) the Consumption of Alcoholic Beverages in the Passenger Compartment of a Vehicle: Open Container Law (Yes/No): Anti-Consumption Law (Yes/No): No Yes §346.935(2) & (3) Yes Driver and passengers §346.935(1) Note: Does not apply to a motor bus.
+1A person, who sells alcoholic beverages to a minor under 18 yrs old and where the minor either dies or suffers great bodily harm as a result of consuming such beverages, is subject to the following sanctions: Jail-not more than 5 yrs; fine-not more than \$10,000. \$125.075 - . .

-Standard DWI Offence:

-Illegal Per Se Law (BAC Level): Presumption (BAC Level):
+STATE: General Reference: Basis for a DWI Charge: Standard DWI Offence: Illegal Per Se Law (BAC/BrAC): Presumption (BAC): Types of Drugs/Drugs and Alcohol: Other:

-Arrest Required (Yes/No): Implied Consent Law Applies to
+Preliminary Breath Test Law: Implied Consent Law: Arrest Required (Yes/No): Implied Consent Law Applies to Drugs (Yes/No): Refusal to Submit to Chemical Test Admitted into Evidence: Other Information:

+Chemical Tests of Other Substances for Alcohol Concentration Which Are Authorized Under the Implied Consent Law:

+Blood:

+Urine:

+Other:

+Mandatory Adjudication Law (Yes/No): Anti-Plea Bargaining Statute (Yes/No): Pre-Sentencing Investigation Law (PSI) (Yes/No):

 WYOMING

 Wyoming Statutes Annotated

-Under the influence of alcohol §31-5-233(b)(ii)(A)

-0.101 §31-5-233(b)(i)

-Under the influence of (1) A Controlled Substance or (2) a

-Combination of Alcohol and Any Controlled Substance
+Under the influence of alcohol §31-5-233(b)(ii)(A) ≥0.101 §31-5-233(b)(i) None Under the influence of (1) A Controlled Substance2 or (2) a Combination of Alcohol and Any Controlled Substance §31-5-233(b)(ii)(B)& (C) For Commercial Motor Vehicle Operators, see p.
+3-543.

-§31-5-233(b)(ii)(B)& (C)
+No

 Yes §31-6-102(a)(i)

 Yes §31-6-102(a)(i)

-Yes (Criminal and Civil Cases) §31-6-105(f)

-A test may be required in cases where serious bodily injury or death has resulted. §31-6-102(d)
+Yes (Criminal and Civil Cases) §31-6-105(f) A test may be required in cases where serious bodily injury or death has resulted. §31-6-102(d)

-Chemical Tests of Other Substances for BAC Level Which Are Authorized Under the Implied Consent Law:
+Yes Yes None

+No

 Yes §31-5-233(j) A DWI charge may not be reduced or dismissed, unless the State in open court moves or files a statement containing supporting facts to indicate that there is insufficient evidence to support the original DWI charge.

-Yes/No):
+No

-This State's illegal per se law also makes it an offense to operate a motor vehicle with either (1) a breath alcohol concentration level of 0.10 or more or (2) a urine alcohol concentration level of 0.10 or more (grams of alcohol per 75 milliliters of urine). \$31-5-233(a) & (b)(i)

-&lt;sup>2Includes glue, aerosol or other toxic vapor. §31-5-233(a)(ii)
+This State's illegal per se law also makes it an offense to operate a motor vehicle with either (1) a breath alcohol concentration of 0.10 or more or (2) a urine alcohol concentration of 0.10 or more (grams of alcohol per 75 milliliters of urine). §31-5-233(a) & (b)(i) 2Includes glue, aerosol or other toxic vapor. §31-5-233(a)(ii)

+Preceding Page Blank

+13th Edition

+Senctions for Refusal to Submit to a Chemical Test:

+Refusal to Take a Preliminary Breath Test:

+Criminal Sanctions (Fine/Jail):

-Criminal Sanction (Fine/Jail): Administrative Licensing Action None
+Administrative Licensing Action

+(Susp/Rev):

+Other: